brianshumate/ansible-hubot/examples/README_VAGRANT.md

 You can find more information in the main project [README](README.md) about these variables.

-Then, copy the necessary `templates/hubot_?.env.j2` to `templates/_hubot_?.env.j2` where *?* is your hubot_adapter value, and update as necessary with the particular environment variables you need for your Hubot.

-Finally, update the `site.yml` playbook if you plan to use it and set the following:
+Update the `examples/site.yml` playbook if you plan to use it and set the following values:

 * `hubot_adapter`: Adapter for your chat service (default is 'slack')
 * `hubot_admin`: Operating system username of your bot owner